jwintersinger/igembiosensors/README.md

         #  python2 manage.py help changepassword
         #  python2 manage.py help createsuperuser
         python2 manage.py syncdb

+6. Import initial data set.
+Skip this step to start with an empty database.

+        python2 manage.py loaddata backups/biosensors_data.json

-5. Run server.
+7. Run server.

         python2 manage.py runserver 0.0.0.0:8000
         # Now, access http://<your_ip>:8000 in your web browser.

-6. Set up additional user accounts.
+8. Set up additional user accounts.
 Access `http://<your_ip>:8000/admin/` in your web browser.
 You have two options:
     1. Make additional users superusers.
 This means that these users will be able to add new users themselves.
         1. Click the Add link next to Users under the Auth heading.
         2. Enter a username, password, and password confirmation, then click Save.